Join the Newsletter to Keep Reading

-When assessing whether an entity controls an investee, the entity should consider all facts and circumstances.
-The decision made will only be re-assessed if facts and circumstances indicate that there are changes to one or more of the three elements of control.
+When assessing control, the entity should consider all facts and circumstances.
+Entities will only reassess this if facts and circumstances indicate changes to one or more of the elements.

-In order to determine whether an entity has power over an investee, an entity must have existing rights that give it the current ability to direct the relevant activities of the investee.
+An entity has power over an investee when it has existing rights that give it the current ability to direct the relevant activities of the investee.
 This requires an investor to determine what are the relavant activities of the investee – i.e., activities that significantly affect the investee’s returns.
 IFRS 10 provides examples of activities that, depending on circumstances, can be relevant activities.
-For examples: selling and purchasing of goods and services, selecting, acquiring or disposing of assets, determining funding structure or obtaining funding and others.
+For examples, selling and purchasing of goods and services, selecting, acquiring or disposing of assets, determining funding structure or obtaining funding and others.